influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/elapsed.md

 ## Parameters

 ### unit
-The unit in which the elapsed time is returned.
+The unit time to returned.
 _Defaults to `1s`._

 _**Data type:** Duration_

 ### timeColumn
-Name of the column to use to compute the elapsed time.
+The column to use to compute the elapsed time.
 _Defaults to `"_time"`._

 _**Data type:** String_

 ### columnName
-Name of the column in which to store elapsed times.
+The column to store elapsed times.
 _Defaults to `"elapsed"`._

 _**Data type:** String_